 6.1.
 As an alternative to the monitoring requirements referred to in paragraphs 4. and 5., manufacturers may use exhaust gas sensors directly to sense excess NOx levels in the exhaust.

 6.2.
-The manufacturer shall demonstrate that use of the sensors referred to in paragraph 6.1. above and any other sensors on the vehicle, results in the activation of the driver warning system as referred to in paragraph 3. above, the display of a message indicating an appropriate warning (e.g. “emissions too high — check urea”, “emissions too high — check AdBlue”, “emissions too high — check reagent”), and the activation of the driver inducement system as referred to in paragraph 8.3., when the situations referred to in paragraphs 4.2., 5.4., or 5.5. occur.
+The manufacturer shall demonstrate that use of the sensors referred to in paragraph 6.1. and any other sensors on the vehicle, results in the activation of the driver warning system as referred to in paragraph 3., the display of a message indicating an appropriate warning (e.g. “emissions too high — check urea”, “emissions too high — check AdBlue”, “emissions too high — check reagent”), and the activation of the driver inducement system as referred to in paragraph 8.3., when the situations referred to in paragraphs 4.2., 5.4., or 5.5. occur.

-For the purposes of this paragraph these situations are presumed to occur if the applicable NOx OBD threshold limit of the tables set out in paragraph 2.3. of Annex XI is exceeded.
+For the purposes of this paragraph these situations are presumed to occur if the applicable NOx OBD threshold limit set out in Table xx of paragraph 6.x. is exceeded.

-NOx emissions during the test to demonstrate compliance with these requirements shall be no more than 20 % higher than the OBD threshold limits.
+NOx emissions during the test to demonstrate compliance with these requirements shall be no more than 20 per cent higher than the OBD threshold limits.

 7. Storage of failure information

 7.1.
 Where reference is made to this paragraph, non-erasable Parameter Identifiers (PID) shall be stored identifying the reason for and the distance travelled by the vehicle during the inducement system activation.
 The vehicle shall retain a record of the PID for at least 800 days or 30,000 km of vehicle operation.
-The PID shall be made available via the serial port of a standard diagnostic connector upon request of a generic scan tool in accordance with the provisions of paragraph 2.3. of Appendix 1 to Annex XI .
+The PID shall be made available via the serial port of a standard diagnostic connector upon request of a generic scan tool in accordance with the provisions of paragraph 6.5.3.1. of Appendix 1 to Annex C5.
 The information stored in the PID shall be linked to the period of cumulated vehicle operation, during which it has occurred, with an accuracy of not less than 300 days or 10,000 km.

 7.2.
-Malfunctions in the reagent dosing system attributed to technical failures (e.g. mechanical or electrical faults) shall also be subject to the OBD requirements in .
+Malfunctions in the reagent dosing system attributed to technical failures (e.g. mechanical or electrical faults) shall also be subject to the OBD requirements in paragraph 6.8. of this Regulation and Annex C5.

 8. Driver inducement system

 8.1.
-The vehicle shall include a driver inducement system to ensure that the vehicle operates with a functioning emissions control system at all times.
+The vehicle shall include a driver inducement system to ensure that the vehicle operates with a functioning emission control system at all times.
 The inducement system shall be designed so as to ensure that the vehicle cannot operate with an empty reagent tank.

+8.1.1.
+The requirement for a driver inducement system shall not apply to vehicles designed and constructed for use by the rescue services, armed services, civil defence, fire services and forces responsible for maintaining public order.
+Permanent deactivation of the driver inducement system for these vehicles shall only be done by the vehicle manufacturer.

 8.2.
 The inducement system shall activate at the latest when the level of reagent in the tank reaches: